sectsect/acf-repeater-field-query/README.md

 ### Modify the Query to multiple dates in a post For [Advanced Custom Field](https://wordpress.org/plugins/advanced-custom-fields/) "Repeater Field"

+## Features

+For each `Date and Time` set in the `Repeater Field`, only the scheduled events are output to Archive Page.

+- One `Date and Time` set in the `Repeater Field` is output as `one event`.
+- Displayed in order of the most recent event (`ASC`).
+- Closed events are not output.
+- Supply a `function` for calendar :date:

 ## Requirements

 * PHP 5.3+